finos/generator-symphony/README.md

 ## BDK2.0 (Beta)

-It is now possible to generator BDK2.0 projects through a revamped developer experience of the existing generator.
+It is now possible to create BDK2.0 projects through a revamped developer experience of the existing generator.
 To access to the new menu you just have to run `yo symphony 2.0`